IbrahimAbuhanoun/IbrahimAbuhanoun.github.io/_portfolio/portfolio-1.md

                        font-style:italic;
                        color:#000;
                        line-height:1.35;">
-      Sand deposits on the last-stage power turbine of an M250 engine.
+      Sand deposits on the last-stage power turbine of an M250 engine
     </figcaption>
   </figure>